 You can use international air services to travel home.
-There may, however, be limited commercial options available.
+However, there may be limited options available.

-If you’re unable to secure a ticket, please contact your country’s high commission, embassy or consulate in New Zealand.
+If you cannot secure a ticket, contact your country’s high commission, embassy or consulate in New Zealand.

 Before you leave New Zealand

-You may be required to self-isolate when you get home, so it’s best to check it now.
+You may be required to self-isolate or enter managed isolation when you arrive, so it’s best to check it now.
 Embassies will be able to help you find information.

 Check any stopover country border restrictions

 You may find that you are not allowed to transit through certain countries.
 Embassies will be able to help you.

 Talk to a travel agent about your travel requirements

 Even if you did not book your travel through a travel agent, they can let you know what is happening with your flight, or how to book a flight.